This job posting is no longer active.

 We are an equal opportunity employer and value diversity and inclusion at IU Health.
 IU Health does not discriminate on the basis of race, color, religion, sex, sexual orientation, age, disability, genetic information, veteran status, national origin, gender identity and/or expression, marital status or any other characteristic protected by federal, state or local law.
 We will ensure that individuals with disabilities are provided reasonable accommodation to participate in the job application or interview process, to perform essential job functions, and to receive other benefits and privileges of employment.
 Please contact us to request accommodation.

-Indiana University Health is Indiana’s most comprehensive health system, with 16 hospitals and more than 34,000 team members serving Hoosiers across the state.
+Indiana University Health is Indiana’s most comprehensive health system, with 16 hospitals and nearly 40,000 team members serving Hoosiers across the state.
 Our partnership with the Indiana University School of Medicine gives our team members access to the very latest science and the very best training, advancing care for all.
 We’re looking for team members who share the things that matter most to us.
 People who are inspired by challenging and meaningful work for the good of every patient.
 People who are compassionate and serve with a purpose.
 People who aspire to excellence every day.
 People who are always ready to apply themselves.